H3llKa1ser/IT-and-Security-101/Cloud Computing/Virtualization.md

 ### Virtualization is implemented using an engine-machine format, which means that a software or system creates an abstraction layer and allocates resources, while an operating system or application can then be installed on top of this virtualized environment.
 The operating system installed in a virtual machine is known as a guest OS, as opposed to the host OS on which the virtualization engine is running.

+# Hypervisors

+### A hypervisor provides the ability to create the abstraction layer between hardware and software.
+A hypervisor will also generally include some form of management application or software to provide an interface between the end user and the abstraction layer to create or load virtual machines.

+### Hypervisors are separated into two categories that are determined by their position relative to the hardware.
+They can either directly create a lightweight operating system on top of the hardware that is the hypervisor or add a hypervisor as an application on top of a pre-existing operating system.

+## Type 1 Hypervisors

+ - Type 1 hypervisors, also known as bare metal hypervisors, create an abstraction layer directly between hardware and virtual machines without a common operating system between them.
+Instead, the hypervisor is the operating system and is often headless, with only a web-based management portal remotely accessed.
+These hypervisors are designed for scale and to deploy a large number of virtual machines at once.
+They are extremely lightweight to dedicate the most resources to virtual machines.

+### Examples of Type 1 hypervisors:

+ - 1) VMWare ESXi

+ - 2) Proxmox

+ - 3) VMware vSphere

+ - 4) Xen

+ - 5) KVM